emberjs/rfcs/text/0000-optional-jquery.md

 use `this.element` to refer to the component's root element, and use the new DOM interaction helpers instead of jQuery events triggered through `this.$()`.

+### Deprecation guide

+The deprecation warnings introduced for using `jQuery.Event` specific APIs should explain the use of the `normalizeEvent` helper function to migrate towards native DOM APIs on the one side, and on the other side the effect of setting the jQuery integration flag to explicitly opt into jQuery usage thus suppressing the warnings.

 ### Addon migration

 One of the biggest problems to easily opt-out of jQuery is that many addons still depend on it.
 Many of these usages